gdalle/PointProcesses.jl/docs/src/tutorial.md

  2.0
 ```

-## Implementing your own temporal point process
+### Implementing your own models

 To implement your own process, you only have to define a subtype of [`TemporalPointProcess`](@ref) and write the necessary methods: [`intensity`](@ref), [`mark_distribution`](@ref), [`ground_intensity`](@ref) and [`ground_intensity_bound`](@ref).

-If these methods exist, the default simulation and inference routines should work, but they can be made much more efficient using custom implementations.
+As long as these methods exist, the default simulation and inference routines should work, but they can be made much more efficient using custom implementations.

+As an example, we included a naive implementation of the Poisson process, which is much slower than it has to be.
+It is called [`NaivePoissonProcess`](@ref), and looking at the source may help you understand the requirements of the interface.